 Another technology helping transform HR functions is career pathing software.
 With this platform, organizations can take a more systematic approach to career development, and employees are empowered to be more in control over their own career trajectories.

 Career pathing systems offer a strategic way to map out job scenarios based on defined competencies for each position, and they can guide employees down the path of professional development over time.
-The combination of career pathing functions gives employers a more clear-cut vision of skills gaps which can help with promoting internally and external recruitment efforts as well.
+The combination of career pathing functions gives employers a more clear-cut vision of skills gaps which can help with promoting internal and external recruitment efforts as well.

 4. People Analytics